HeddyM/SQL-Project-1/starting_with_questions.md

 City Results

 The number of categories with 5+ units sold and the top product category by city (ie. most units sold from that category) were:

-Chicago (4 categories) - 1.
+-Chicago (4 categories) - 1.
 Home/Shop by Brand
-Mountain View (5 categories) - 1.
+-Mountain View (5 categories) - 1.
 Home/Apparel/Men's/Men's Outerwear
-New York (3 categories) - 1.
+-New York (3 categories) - 1.
 Home/Bags/BackPacks
-Pittsburgh (1 category) - 1.
+-Pittsburgh (1 category) - 1.
 Home/Office/Notebooks & Journals
-San Francisco (1 category) - 1.
+-San Francisco (1 category) - 1.
 Home/Apparel/Women's/Women's-T-Shirts
-Seattle (1 category) - 1.
+-Seattle (1 category) - 1.
 Home/Nest/Nest-USA
-Sunnyvale (2 categories) - 1.
+-Sunnyvale (2 categories) - 1.
 Housewares
-Tel Aviv-Yafo (1 category) - Home/Shop by Brand/YouTube
+-Tel Aviv-Yafo (1 category) - Home/Shop by Brand/YouTube
-Toronto (1 category) - Home/Apparel/Headgear
+-Toronto (1 category) - Home/Apparel/Headgear

 Note: Toronto is the only city in Canada that had any sales recorded in the database and Tel Aviv_Yafo is the only city in Israel in the database so the city and country results are exactly the same.